Reviews, Paradigms & News

 We need to expand our sense of Us in most settings — and that expanded sense of Us can steer us to completely different emotions, perceptions, and behaviors in those settings.

-We can create the best communities, thought processes, and effective and intentional collective strategies for safety, prosperity and Peace if we clearly understand what our instincts are and know how to use them as tools in enlightened ways to create Peace and achieve our goals.
+We can create the best communities, the best thought processes, and the most effective and intentional collective strategies for safety, prosperity and Peace if we clearly understand what our instincts are and know how to use them as tools in enlightened ways to create Peace and achieve our goals.

 So we need to steer Paradigm 3 in enlightened ways to the right sets of behaviors, perceptions, beliefs and emotional linkages — and we should be able to create inter group Peace at some level in almost every setting if we do that in effective ways that fit the needs of each setting.

-Being Us is extremely situational — and we need to use that knowledge for good results in situational ways everywhere.
+Being Us is extremely situational — and we need to use that knowledge for good results in situational ways everywhere—and we should do it all keeping in mind that Paradigm 4 provides an overarching context for everything to exist and function.

 Paradigm 4 for everything is metaphysics.